eserie/wax-ml/README.md

 notoriously known to be difficult and often requires very specific algorithms (statistical modeling, filtering, optimal control).

-Even though some of the modern machine learning tools such as RNN, LSTM or reinforcement learning can do an excellent job on some specific time series problems, most of the problems require to keep using more traditional algorithms such as linear and non-linear filters, FFT, the eigen-decomposition of matrices, Riccati solvers for optimal control and filtering...
+Even though some of the modern machine learning tools such as RNN, LSTM, or reinforcement learning can do an excellent job on some specific time series problems, most of the problems require to keep using more traditional algorithms such as linear and non-linear filters, FFT, the eigendecomposition of matrices, Riccati solvers for optimal control and filtering...

-By adopting a "no-framework" approach WAX-ML aim to be an efficient tool to combine modern machine learning approaches with more traditional ones.
+By adopting a "no-framework" approach WAX-ML aims to be an efficient tool to combine modern machine-learning approaches with more traditional ones.

-Some work has been done in this direction, for example see [2] where transformer encoder architectures are massively accelerated, with limited accuracy costs, by replacing the self-attention sublayers with a standard, non-parameterized Fast Fourier Transform (FFT).
+Some work has been done in this direction, for example, see [[2] in References](#references) where transformer encoder architectures are massively accelerated, with limited accuracy costs, by replacing the self-attention sublayers with a standard, non-parameterized Fast Fourier Transform (FFT).
 Their implementation, not yet published, is based on Flax, a tool from the JAX ecosystem.

-WAX-ML may also be useful for developing research ideas in areas such as online machine learning (see [1]) and development of control, reinforcement learning and online-optimization methods.
+WAX-ML may also be useful for developing research ideas in areas such as online machine learning (see [[1] in References](#references)) and development of control, reinforcement learning, and online-optimization methods.

 ## What WAX-ML does?